MctMarcus3/Quizzler/README.md

     - **Flexible Question Selection:**
         - Serve a specific number of questions per type (e.g., 5 multiple-choice, 3 short-answer).
         - Serve a random set of questions that meets or exceeds a **target score**.
-- **Robust Validation:** The server validates all questions (for logical consistency) and display rules (for feasibility) upon saving, providing clear error messages and highlighting the problematic question to prevent broken quizzes.
+- **Robust Validation:** The server validates all questions and display rules upon saving, providing clear error messages and highlighting the problematic question to prevent broken quizzes.
 - **Scalable Form Handling:** The editor is designed to handle extremely long quizzes without hitting server form field limits.

 ### Student Features